pinobatch/pently/docs/pentlyas.md

   for subsequent notes, rests, and waits in a pattern that lack their own duration.
 * `|` performs a bar check.
 If the musical time so far in this pattern is not a multiple of a measure, it emits a warning.
-  A new pattern inherits the musical time from the song where it is defined, or it can be set with the `pickup` command.
+A new pattern inherits starting time from the point in the song where it is defined, or it can be set with the `pickup` command.

 Note durations are fractions of a whole note, whose length depends